ifeanyianyanwu/lendsqr-fe-test/README.md

 ## Specifications

-User pages should pull data from a mock api with 500 records
+User pages pulls data from a mock api with 500 records
 <br>
-It should use a local storage or indexedDB to store and retrieve user details on the user details page.
+It uses local storage to store and retrieve user details on the user details page.
 <br>
-The page must be mobile responsive
+The website is mobile responsive
 <br>
-The pages are created in the page file "src" component of this application.

 ## Features